 - 1 teaspoon baking powder

 - 1/2 teaspoon baking soda

 - 1/2 teaspoon nutmeg (freshly grated)

 - 1/4 cup raisins (may use up to 1/2 cup)

 - 1/4 cup chopped walnuts (optional–may use up to 1/2 cup)

 - Preheat oven to 350.
-Oil or spray a loaf pan or bundt pan.
+Lightly oil a loaf pan or bundt pan.

 - Pour into the prepared pan and bake until a toothpick inserted in the center comes out clean, about 40-50 minutes.
 (My bundt pan took closer to 40 minutes.)
 Allow to cool for 10 minutes and then remove from the pan.
 Cool completely before serving.